 1. The coach serves the ball to a red.
 They move the ball back and forth.
-Once the ball is passed to a full-back, they lift up a cone.
+Once the ball is passed to a full-back, they lift a cone.
 (1st and 2nd play of the animation) the full-back lifts the yellow cone.
 This triggers the wing back to close down the full-back.
 The left or right defender offers cover.
 (The 3rd attack) the full-back lifts the blue cone.
-This triggers the center midfielder to react and then one of the back three steps into the midfield.
+This triggers the center midfielder to react, and then one of the back three steps into the midfield.
 Once the trigger is set, the game is live.
 Reds attack the large goal, blues the small goals.

 Awareness.
 The backline always has numbers up.
 Communication.
 Game plan understanding.
 Defensive slide.
 The transition from defending to attacking.
 Stay compact.

 To protect the wing-backs in a 1-3-5-2.
 Wing-backs can get exploited in the system if we do not have a plan.

 Instill confidence and concede fewer goals with a compact back five.

 The weak side wing-back understands they must get behind the ball, stay compact.

 Remove the cones from the red full-backs.
 Allow the group to play.
 Can the blue team figure it out?

 The wrong player presses at the wrong time.

 Transition to attack is slow because the blues are focused so much on defending.

 Keep scanning the area and visualize playing in a game.